 •Tristan Bancks, children’s and YA author, gives a masterclass on how it should be done.
 His cleanly designed website/blog is full of updates and information about his books, appearances and projects (such as Room To Read), the inspiration for his work, interviews and reviews, and writing tips.
 Take notes.

-If you’re keen to start your own blog and build a strong author profile, don’t miss my new step-by-step on-demand course for the Australian Writers’ Centre: How to Build Your Author Platform.
+If you’re keen to start your own author blog and build a strong author profile, don’t miss my step-by-step on-demand course for the Australian Writers’ Centre: How to Build Your Author Platform.